Centre-Left Grassroots Alliance

 The Centre-Left Grassroots Alliance (CLGA) is a centre-left group of elected members on the Labour Party's National Executive Committee, founded in 1998.
 They represent members from a broad spectrum of the Labour membership, ranging from the centre-left to those on the left-wing.

 History

+Founding

 The Centre-Left Grassroots Alliance's founding groups were originally Labour Reform, a centre-left democratic group within the Party founded at a meeting in Birmingham in November 1995, and the Campaign for Labour Party Democracy, the left wing democratic grouping, who subsequently brought in other more left-wing groupings from within the Labour Party.
 Private talks with trades union representatives to build a broader base had failed on union demands and this initiated the inclusion of a much broader left group from the grassroots, including Labour Left Briefing [Liz Davies] and the then-Editor of Tribune, Mark Seddon.
 Prominent founding members also include Ann Black and Andy Howell.
 Successful efforts were also made to include the Scottish Left.